 IMPORTANT: If a logical drive shuts down due to high temperatures, data may no longer be available from the server or storage subsystem containing the logical drive.
 In this case, you may need to physically examine the server or storage subsystem to understand the cause of the alarm.
 Do not operate Compaq server and storage products with the chassis covers removed.
 Airflow inside the unit will be interrupted, and proper cooling is not possible.
-Running with the chassis cover removed also violates the FCC certification and UL listing.
+Removing the chassis covers also violates the FCC certification and UL listing.